MicrosoftDocs/dynamics-365-project-operations/articles/expense/new-expense-mobile-app-install-and-configure.md

     :::image type="content" source="media/newexpensemobile/19.ConnectorUpdate.png" alt-text="Screenshot that shows the fields and the Update connector button on the two.
 Security tab of the Connector Configuration page.":::

-1. The Expense Core Service Connector is now configured for use by the mobile app.
+1. The Expense Core Service Connector is configured for use with the mobile app.
 Select **Close**, and close the Power Automate portal.

 ## Refresh virtual entities in Dataverse
 Once the code components for canvas apps have been enabled, the next crucial step is to enable the virtual entities used in the Expense mobile app.
 This action ensures that the canvas app can utilize the most up-to-date metadata of these virtual entities to enhance the overall functionality and user experience of the app.
 For more information, see [Refresh virtual entities](https://github.com/MicrosoftDocs/dynamics-365-unified-operations-public/blob/9ae4c7446f720f42f694048cd3561515569b7e98/articles/fin-ops-core/dev-itpro/power-platform/enable-virtual-entities.md#refresh-virtual-entity-metadata)